Indy Eleven: Brickyard Battalion

 The primary supporters group for the Indy Eleven is the Brickyard Battalion, established on August 3, 2011.
 The supporters group has its origins in a grassroots campaign to elicit local support for bringing professional soccer to Indianapolis.
 Membership consists of more than 2,000 supporters, with over 4,000 officially registered supporters throughout the state of Indiana; affiliate chapters in the greater Indianapolis area and beyond include, but are not limited to: Slaughterhouse-19 BYB, Battery 37 BYB and Cologne – Germany BYB (an affiliate chapter based in Cologne, Germany).
+The Brickyard Battalion name stems from the nearby Indianapolis Motor Speedway, nicknamed the Brickyard after the Start/Finish line, which is the sole remaining section of the original brick track.

 Rivalries

 LIPAFC

 Indy Eleven first played against Louisville City FC in the third round of the 2015 U.S. Open Cup, a game Louisville City won, 2–0.
 The two clubs met again in a series of friendlies the following two seasons, as well as the third round of the 2016 U.S. Open Cup, where Indy defeated Louisville by a score of 2–1.
 The arrival of the Eleven to the United Soccer League in 2018 resulted in the two becoming divisional rivals, and was given the unusual title of "Louisville-Indianapolis Proximity Association Football Contest", or "LIPAFC" during the season by both clubs on social media.